gpeterson406/GreenwoodBanner_Book/_book/07-simpleLinearRegressionInference.md

 are some of the most sensitive results to violations of the assumptions that we will explore.

-## Confidence Interval for the mean and prediction Intervals for a new observation {#section7-7}
+## Confidence interval for the mean and prediction intervals for a new observation {#section7-7}

+\sectionmark{Confidence intervals and prediction intervals}

 Figure \@ref(fig:Figure7-6) provided a term-plot of the estimated regression line and a shaded area surrounding